yahoohung/react-zustand-form/README.md

 ## Why not React Context?

 React Context is great for settings and low-frequency updates, but **every change in Provider value can cause re-renders**.
 For fast form updates and server patches, this is not efficient.
-Zustand gives:
+Our sweet-state inspired store gives:

 * **Plain store** you can use outside React
 * **Selector-based subscriptions** with equality checks